bachmitre/si_units/README.md

 ### To run:

-The docker container can be run in 2 different modes, depending on how the environment variable `ENV` is set:
+The docker container can be run in **production** mode or in **debug** mode, depending on how the environment variable `ENV` is set:

  - per **default** a wsgi server with 5 workers will be started (number of workers can be adjusted with `WORKERS` env variable)
  - with `ENV=debug` a single threaded flask debug server will be started

 Either way, the server will listen on port `8000`

+Since the response of the api for any specific input does not change, once calculated it will be cached for future responses instead of re-calculated.
+The size of the cache can be controlled by setting the environment variable `CACHE_SIZE`.
+If not set the cache size will default to 10000.

+In addition the response includes cache control headers to allow intermediate http caching.

 ---